Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Evaluation

-For \textit{latency-critical} queries, we set a response time requirement of 5 seconds, a popular user interaction constraint~\cite{infaas-atc21}.
-The planning process terminates once this deadline is reached.
-For comparison, we also report baseline performance under a relaxed 15-second timeout.
-For \textit{throughput-critical} queries, where the key concern is the trade-off between monetary profiling cost and deployment quality, we report performance under a 10 (A100) GPU-hour budget (about \$37 in GCP) per query.
-We later present an ablation study under different response time and profiling cost budgets (\S\ref{eval:ablation-study}).
+We evaluate \name in online multi-query settings.
+For \textit{latency-critical} queries, we use a 5-second planning deadline, matching live-service startup constraints~\cite{infaas-atc21, paraserve-arxiv25, gemini-videochat}.
+Baselines also get a relaxed 15-second timeout.
+For \textit{throughput-critical} queries, we use a 10 A100-GPU-hour profiling budget ($\sim$\$37 in GCP) per query.
+We later present ablation studies under different response time and profiling cost budgets (\S\ref{eval:ablation-study}).

-\paragraph{\name improves SLO service goodput.} In resource-constrained deployment, Figure~\ref{fig:multi-pipeline-limited} shows that, over a 60-minute service window, \name achieves 15-40$\times$ higher average service goodput compared to Vulcan and VideoStorm in both small- and large-scale deployments. \name's improvements are consistent across tasks and sustained over time.
-Even when compared to Vulcan (15s) and VideoStorm (15s), \name still improves average SLO goodput by 3.2-5.0$\times$, respectively.
+\bipar{\name achieves SLO service goodput close to optimal.} Figure~\ref{fig:multi-pipeline-limited} shows that, over a 60-minute service window, \name achieves 15--61$\times$ higher average service goodput compared to Vulcan and VideoStorm in both medium- and large-scale deployments.
+The improvements are consistent across tasks and sustained over time.
+Even when compared to Vulcan (15s) and VideoStorm (15s), \name improves average SLO goodput by 2.4--5.1$\times$, respectively.
 Note that 15 seconds have rendered many real-time services impractical~\cite{infaas-atc21}.

-Importantly, \name achieves performance comparable to ILP-based scheduling decisions, demonstrating the effectiveness of our greedy heuristic in approximating optimal scheduling.
-However, the ILP solver lacks scalability for large-scale deployments, while \name scheduling algorithm scales sub-linearly (experiment included in Appendix \ref{app:eval_results}), enabling consistent improvements in large-scale deployments.
+Crucially, \name delivers performance comparable to ILP-based scheduling, showing that our greedy scheduler approximates the global optimum.
+Unlike ILP solvers, which do not scale to large deployments, \name's scheduling algorithm scales sub-linearly (see Appendix~\ref{app:eval_results}), enabling consistent, at-scale improvements.
+We later validate \name's comparable performance with an exhaustive search-based oracle (Figure~\ref{fig:abla-optimal-scalable}).

-\paragraph{\name reduces deployment costs.} We next evaluate the resource-abundant deployment scenario (\eg, utilizing cloud scaling services).
-We use the price on Google Cloud Platform as the monetary cost.
-For \textit{latency-critical} tasks, we report the real-time normalized monetary cost over 60 minutes; for \textit{throughput-critical} tasks, we report the unit (per hour) deployment cost for a single query pipeline.
-Figure~\ref{fig:multi-pipeline-unlimited} shows that \name reduces the monetary cost for serving all queries by 3.1-4$\times$ compared to baselines.
-Figure~\ref{fig:time-cost} shows that \name finds 2-5$\times$ cheaper deployment plan in time.
+\bipar{\name slashes deployment costs.} We next evaluate the resource-abundant deployment scenario (\eg, utilizing cloud scaling services).
+Monetary cost is measured using Google Cloud Platform prices.
+For \textit{latency-critical} tasks, we report the real-time normalized monetary cost over 60 minutes; for \textit{throughput-critical} tasks, we report the unit (per hour) deployment cost of a single query pipeline.
+Figure~\ref{fig:multi-pipeline-unlimited} shows that \name lowers the monetary cost for serving all queries by 3.8--4.5$\times$ compared to baselines.
+Figure~\ref{fig:time-cost} shows that \name finds a 2.0--6.0$\times$ cheaper deployment plan in time.